Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="info_tts"></a>
 ## TTS information retrieval

-You can get the following information about the TTS:
+You can get the following information about TTS:

-- [Get the current state](#get) of the TTS.
+- [Get the current state](#get) of TTS.
 The state is also applied as a precondition for each function.
-- Get the default voice.
+- Get the default voice:
-  - In the TTS, the voice is defined as a combination of the language and the type, such as male or female.
+  - In TTS, the voice is defined as a combination of the language and the type, such as male or female.
-  - You can request the synthesis of the text with your own voice option by the parameter of the add text function.
+  - You can request the synthesis of the text with your own voice option by the parameter of the [`tts_add_text()`](#text) function.
 However, if you do not set a specific option, the TTS synthesizes the text with the default voice.
   - The user can change the default voice in the device settings by modifying the display language or the TTS default language status.
 If the display language is changed to a non-supported language, the TTS language is changed to UK English.
 - Get a list of supported voices to check whether the language and voice type you want are supported.
 - Get the error message when the error callback is invoked.